Don’t Bother with Anything but Cloud Native Backup Solutions for OpenStack

 Since many OpenStack backup projects are relatively immature, we’ve seen a lot of folks in this space cobble together a custom solution by choosing different technologies from different vendors.
 In most cases, they end up selecting a backup engine from one vendor, a dedupe hardware appliance from another, and backing up the incompatible solutions separately in their proprietary formats.

 Unsurprisingly, this doesn’t typically end favorably.
-It’s easy enough to tuck them away on a remote server as a literal “back up plan,” but if you need to recover from proprietary formats or just manage them, you will need to have valid license(s).
+It’s easy enough to tuck them away on a remote server as a literal “backup plan,” but if you need to recover from proprietary formats or just manage them, you will need to have a valid license(s).
 Forever.
 That’s astonishingly restrictive.

 Distributed Cloud Workloads